MicrosoftDocs/sql-docs/docs/reporting-services/report-design/filter-group-and-sort-data-report-builder-and-ssrs.md

   - "sql13.rtp.rptdesigner.seriesgroupproperties.sorting.f1"
   - "10412"

-#customer intent: As a Report Builder user, I want to learn how to use expressions so that control, organize, and sort the data in my reports.
+#customer intent: As a Report Builder user, I want to learn how to use expressions so that I can control, organize, and sort the data in my reports.
 ---
 # Expressions in Report Builder paginated reports